jointakahe/takahe/docs/installation.rst

       fully-qualified URL prefix that serves that directory.

     * If it is set to ``gcs``, you must also provide ``TAKAHE_MEDIA_BUCKET``, the name of the bucket to store files in.
-The bucket must be publically readable and have "uniform access control" enabled.
+The bucket must be publicly readable and have "uniform access control" enabled.

     * If it is set to ``s3``, you must also provide ``TAKAHE_MEDIA_BUCKET``,